porsche-design-system/porsche-design-system/packages/components/src/components/flyout-multilevel/flyout-multilevel.examples.md

-<ComponentHeading name="Flyout Navigation"></ComponentHeading>
+<ComponentHeading name="Flyout Multilevel"></ComponentHeading>

-The `p-flyout-navigation` component is meant for displaying a multi-level navigation structure in a flyout that overlays the page content from the start side of the screen.
+The `p-flyout-multilevel` component is meant for displaying a multilevel structure in a flyout that overlays the page content from the start side of the screen.
 It is a controlled component that gives you flexible control over its behavior.

 <Notification heading="Experimental Component" heading-tag="h2" state="warning">
-  Interface of Flyout Navigation might change in the near future.
+  Interface of Flyout Multilevel might change in the near future.
 In addition, animation/transition concept will change in the future.
-Currently, only two navigation levels are supported, but we will offer the support of more levels soon.
+Currently, only two multilevel levels are supported, but we will offer the support of more levels soon.
 </Notification>

 <Notification heading="Scroll-lock" heading-tag="h2" state="warning">